Date of birth

 Republic of Ireland

-Rovers swooped to sign the striker on a three-year deal following his release from Scottish champions Celtic in the summer of 2016.
+Rovers swooped to sign striker Anthony Stokes on a three-year deal following his release from Scottish champions Celtic in the summer of 2016.

 That prompted Sunderland to sign him for £2m in January 2007 and he helped the club secure promotion to the Premier League that season as champions.

-His goalscoring exploits hadn’t gone unnoticed and Scottish giants Celtic came calling in August 2010.
+His goalscoring exploits didn’t go unnoticed and Scottish giants Celtic came calling in August 2010.

 Stokes continued his prolific form in front of goal, scoring 77 goals in 192 games during his time at Celtic Park, where he won four Scottish Premiership titles, two Scottish Cups and the Scottish League Cup.